 Writer Rod Miller made this photo at a ranch branding while in pursuit of a magazine story.

-Writer Rod Miller has contributed articles about Shoshoni chief Sagwitch and the Massacre at Bear River, and on gunman Porter Rockwell's killing of outlaw Lot Huntington and events surrounding the gunfught.
+Writer Rod Miller has contributed articles about Shoshoni chief Sagwitch and the Massacre at Bear River, and on gunman Porter Rockwell's killing of outlaw Lot Huntington and events surrounding the gunfight.
 He has also contributed a "Build Your Western Library" feature and book reviews to the pages of True West magazine.
 His novel The Assassination of Governor Boggs was featured in the popular publication, and The Death of Delgado and Other Stories was reviewed.